DFIR-Snopes/Snapchat-Chat-History-Location-parser/README.md

 # About

-This is a simple tool for analyzing/parsing data from your Snapchat account download.
+This is a simple tool for analyzing/parsing data from Snapchat account downloads.
 To start, you'll need to download your saved Snapchat data:

 https://support.snapchat.com/en-US/a/download-my-data